deficollective/defiscan/src/content/protocols/aave.md

 # Reviewer Notes

 ⚠️ During our analysis, we identified a unverified role (not mentioned in the docs https://github.com/bgd-labs/aave-permissions-book/blob/main/out/MAINNET-V3.md#admins).
 Role Id is `0xd1d2cf869016112a9af1107bcf43c3759daf22cf734aad47d0c9c726e33bc782`.
 The owners of this role are related to the V2 to V3 migration.

+Furthermore, third parties are able to distribute rewards, in their own ERC20 token, to Aave users through the `RewardsControllerManager` and `EmissionManager` contracts.
+Rewards are distributed continuously among eligible users but controlled by the [Aave Chan Initiative multisig](#security-council) account until claimed.
+The Aave Chan Initiative multisig account can thus potentially be abused to withhold or steal distributed rewards resulting in a loss of unclaimed yield for users.

 # Protocol Analysis